lj-ditrapani/16-bit-computer-specification/networking.md

 The destination mask write-only control register determines which of the 15 other computers receive the message.
 Each bit, 0-15 represents one of the computers on the network who's Net ID matches the bit position.
-A 1 means the send the transmission to that computer and a 0 means do not send the transmission to that computer.
+A 1 means send the transmission to that computer and a 0 means do not send the transmission to that computer.